python-sdbus/python-sdbus/docs/sync_quick.rst

 Methods are functions wrapped with :py:func:`dbus_method` decorator.

-If the remote object sends an error reply an exception with base of :py:exc:`DbusFailedError` will be raised.
+If the remote object sends an error reply an exception with base of :py:exc:`.DbusFailedError` will be raised.
 See :doc:`/exceptions` for list of exceptions.

 The wrapped function will not be called.
 Its recommended to set the function to ``raise NotImplementedError``.